SMUJYYXB/GGMP/README.md

 5 Direction for use

-6 How to get the data?
+6 How to get the data
-    6.1 How to get the original sequences?
+    6.1 How to get the original sequences
-    6.2 How to get the metadata?
+    6.2 How to get the metadata

 # 1 Environment